lilywales/Trumpin/README.md

 # Trumpin

-To hear Donald click on his facial features and hands.
+To hear Donald, click on his facial features and hands.